rigordo959/tsWxGTUI_PyVx_Repository/Documents/README.txt

        (GUI) that can be monitored and controlled locally or remotely.

-   1.2 Development Systems

-        General-purpose systems used for development of:

-        a. software (source code for libraries of scripts, building blocks, tools and applications)

-        b. documentation (presentations, training material,
-           programmer reference manuals etc.)

-        Such general-purpose desktop, laptop and workstation
-        computer systems typically have upgradable or at least sufficient processing, memory, communication, input/
-        output and file storage resources.
-They typically have computer terminal interface hardware suitable for a pixel-mode display that also supports character-mode.

-   1.3 Embedded Systems
+   1.2 Embedded Systems

-        Mission-critical systems used to monitor and control:

-        a. operating mode (setup, diagnostic/test, monitor
-           only, manual, automatic etc.)

-        b. setpoints (startup/shutdown sequences, tempera-
-           tures, pressures, motion speed, fluid/gas flows,
-           lighting brightness/contrast, sound loudness/tonal
-           balance, detector sensitivity etc.)

-        c. commercial, industrial, manufacturing, medical or
+        Mission-critical systems for commercial, industrial,
-           military equipment.

-        Such application-specific computer systems typically have
+        medical and military applications are typically cus- tomized and optimized for a specific use.
+Unlike their general purpose desktop, laptop and workstation counterparts, embedded systems typically have limit-
-        upgradable but limited processing, memory, communication,
+        ed, application-specific processing, memory, commu-
-        input/output and file storage resources.
+        nication, input/output and file storage resources.
         Some may have character-mode hardware only suitable for their operating system's command line console.

+   1.3 Toolkit Components

+       The component of the Toolkit source code serve two distinct roles:

+       1.3.1 "Site-Packages"

+             The TeamSTARS "tsWxGTUI_PyVx" Toolkit repository
+             contains separately installable Python 2x and Python 3x "site-packages".
+Each contains on-line documen-
+             tation and the appropriate Python version-specific
+             source code.

+             Local or remote applications that have imported the appropriate Python 2x or Python 3x "site-package" can be launched from any convenient directory on the associated local or remote computer system.

+       1.3.2 "Developer-Sandboxes"

+             The TeamSTARS "tsWxGTUI_PyVx" Toolkit repository
+             contains separate non-installable Python 2x and
+             Python 3x "developer-sandboxes" which facilitate:

+             a. experimentation, development and troubleshooting
+                of Toolkit enhancements and customizations.

+             b. porting to other hardware and software platforms.

+             Local or remote Python 2x applications can only be launched from the associated "tsWxGTUI_Py2x"
+             "developer-sandbox" directory.

+             Local or remote Python 3x applications can only be launched from the associated "tsWxGTUI_Py3x"
+             "developer-sandbox" directory.

+   1.4 Multi-Project Release

+       The two "site-packages" and two "developer-sandboxes" are released together so that (despite their Python 2x and Python 3x implementation differences) they retain the identical Application Programming Interface (API) and
+       User Interface (UI) look and feel:

+       a.
+Comand Line User Interface (CLI)

+       b.
+Graphical User Interface (GUI)

-   1.4 What should you do to get started?
+   1.5 What should you do to get started?

-       Browse through the following information located in the directory "./tsWxGTUI_PyVx_Repository/Documents".
-It
+       Browse through the following information located in the directory "./tsWxGTUI_PyVx/Documents".
+It provid-
-       provides an overview of the Toolkit distribution and its
+       es an overview of the Toolkit distribution and its
        contents:

-       1.4.1 What is the TeamSTARS "tsWxGTUI_PyVx" Toolkit?
+       1.5.1 What is the TeamSTARS "tsWxGTUI_PyVx" Toolkit?

              a) "README1-Introduction.txt"
              b) "README2-Repository.txt"